 Salem City Councilor Chris Hoy.
 (Courtesy/ Chris Hoy)

-Hoy won election to the Salem City Council in 2017.
-His current term expires at the end of 2022.
+Hoy was appointed to Brian Clem’s vacant Legislative seat in December, a term which expires at the end of 2022.

 JUST THE FACTS, FOR SALEM – We report on your community with care and depth, fairness and accuracy.
 Get local news that matters to you.
 Subscribe to Salem Reporter starting at $5 a month.
 Click I want to subscribe!